Hanseltu/write-a-C-interpreter/README.md

 # What is the project

-* a C interpreter supported x86_32 and x86_64 that interpretes itself.
+* a c interpreter supported x86_32 and x86_64 that interpretes itself.

 * 64bit codes test successfully in ubuntu 16.04.

 * warning free in the project.

-* There are also bugs like the computation with `&&` and `Sizeof` function.
+* There are also bugs in the interpreter like the computation with `&&` and `Sizeof` function.

 # Contents